Maintain your fitness (when all about you are losing theirs!)

 Keep spinning those pedals all year round, make cycling a part of your lifestyle, and the benefits will come as if by magic.
 Not only will you be able to enjoy Christmas festivities without guilt but when the bright weather reappears in spring, there’ll be no need to waste time reacclimatising to your bike.
 You’ll already be up to full speed while others are gingerly being reintroduced to their saddles.
 The same rule holds true whether during a single ride or your riding programme over months: it’s far easier to keep cycling, even if you have to pedal a little easier, than it is to stop and start all over again.

-Cycling is great fun (and it’s far better than the alternatives)
+Cycling is fun and better than alternatives

 Do you enjoy being herded in stuffy and musty public transport with other desperate, sour-faced travellers, beholden to the vagaries of the weather, workforce whims and other unpredictable events?
 No, us neither.
 At the other end of the spectrum, would you really want to be locked away at home, hibernating under the duvet for months on end?
 No, that’s not really living.